-The cache is organized as 4096 lines with two sub-blocks, each of which is 32 bytes.
-Intra-module address bits IMA[17:6] select the cache line, IMA[5] selects the subblock, and IMA[4:3] select the 64-bit word of the cache line.
+In 1-Mbyte secondary cache versions, the cache is organized as 16384 lines with two sub-blocks, each of which is 32 bytes.
+Intra-module address bits IMA[19:6] select the cache line, IMA[5] selects the sub-block, and IMA[4:3] select the 64-bit word of the cache line.
+In 512-Kbyte secondary cache versions, only one sub-block is populated, and IMA[18:5] select the cache line and IMA[4:3] select the 64-bit word of the cache line.

-The 4096 cache tag entries in the RT625 are virtual address indexed.
+The 16384 cache tag entries in the RT626 are virtual address indexed.
 From the processor side, the virtual address on the Intra-Module Bus is used to select a cache line entry and its corresponding cache tag entry.
 The translated physical address is then compared against the physical address in the selected cache tag entry to determine if the required data resides in the cache.